pattersongp/1004-f18/README.md

 | . | . | . | . | . |.| .| .
 | . | . | . | . | . |.| .| .
 | . | . | . | . | . |.| .| .

-### How to Run
-An example for running this file is the following:

-`python postgrades.py grading_sheet.xlsx False`

-where...

-`grading_sheet.xlsx`: file containing student data (see [Student Data](#student-data))

-`boolean`: if True, pushes grades/comments to Canvas. if False, just prints outputs (always spot check some outputs before setting to True)

-When you actually push to Canvas, you'll get a print statement telling whether a student's grade was successfully pushed.

-## Finishing the Grading Sheet
-Using the output created by **make_grading_sheet.py** or **codio_ontime_scraper.py**, you'll need to add the remaining columns and sheet formulas in an Excel-like program.
-For our grading cases, to finish making the grading sheet you should go on Google Sheets to make a new sheet and then paste the contents of output.csv into the new file.
-Then, you should make a column for every question being graded with a format of `W# (MAX_POINTS)` or `P# (MAX_POINTS)` depending on whether the question is for the written or programming sections of the homework.
-After finishing these, make the next columns 'Comments' and 'Total' respectively.